leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 	+ Fight
 	+ Drive

-You can see the availability of the systems ROMs, there are three options
+In the column 'ROM found', you can see the availability of the ROMs sets, there are three options:
 - Yes --> The ROMs are available, you can play the system
 - No --> The ROMs are not available, you can't play
 - N/A --> The system don't use ROMs, you can play it, but you need extra files for playing, for example a console cartridge.